jbaraga/BasicGames/README.md

 ### BasicGame

-[BasicGame](BasicGame.swift) is a Swift `protocol` adopted by all the games.
-It implements Swift methods duplicating many Basic functions, including `input`, `print`, `rnd`, `chr$`, among others, and provides a more explicit connection between the original Basic and Swift code.
+[BasicGame](BasicGame.swift) is the Swift `protocol` adopted by all the games.
+It includes implementation of Swift methods duplicating many Basic functions, including `input`, `print`, `rnd`, `chr$`, among others, and provides a more explicit connection between the original Basic and Swift code.

 ## Project Structure